 How much is the premium?

 From 1 April 2019 the premium is 100% of the full council tax charge for your property, so you will have to pay 200% of the full council tax charge.

 Do I have to pay the premium?

 As this premium applies to the property, a change of ownership or tenancy will not affect the premium.
-If when you purchased or leased your property it had already been empty and unfurnished for two years or more, you will have to pay a 150 per cent Council Tax charge rising to 200 per cent from 1 April.
+If when you purchased or leased your property it had already been empty and unfurnished for two years or more, you will have to pay a 150% council tax charge rising to 200% from 1 April.

 You are required to pay the premium if your property has been unoccupied and substantially unfurnished for two years or more unless your property:

 - is left empty by a member of the armed services, who is away from the property as a result of their service

 - forms part of a single property, for example, an annexe.

 If your bill shows a long-term empty premium and you think that your property is in one of these categories please contact us straight away.

 How do I to end the premium charge?